ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/catalog_urls/routing_system.md

     If a product URL is not routed correctly (e.g. because of complex matching rules) it is possible to set up a direct routing for products.
-    The first part of the URL (here `products`) could be translated and in this case the following routing rules have to be set up for each translation.
+    The first part of the URL (here `products`) could be translated, and in this case, the following routing rules have to be set up for each translation.

     ``` yaml
     product_route: